GPS Tracker Installation: OBD2 and Hardwired Setup - Traxelio

 Frequently Asked Questions

-OBD2 trackers are designed for self-installation and take under 5 minutes.
-Hardwired trackers require basic electrical knowledge.
-If you are not comfortable with vehicle wiring, professional installation is recommended.
+OBD2 trackers are designed for self-installation when the vehicle has a compatible port.
+Hardwired trackers require electrical knowledge.
+If you are not comfortable with vehicle wiring, use a technician.

 For theft prevention, common hidden locations include under the dashboard, behind interior panels, in the trunk, or in the engine compartment.
 Ensure the location has GPS signal access and does not get too hot.